Grab the kids and some Resene testpots then let your imagination run wild.

 We used testpots in Resene Sunbaked, Resene Crowdpleaser, Resene King Tide, Resene Meditation, Resene Bismark, Resene Soulful and Resene Raging Bull to make our kids’ shoes into something special, but there are hundreds of other testpot colours you and your kids can choose from at your local Resene ColorShop or reseller.
 They can also be purchased online at shop.resene.com/testpots.

-You can also refresh your shoes using Resene testpots too.
-If you have a pair of old heels that you love the design of but the colour doesn’t go with the rest of your wardrobe, consider giving them a colourful update with Resene testpots.
-For colourful heel ideas see the www.resene.com/colour-of-fashion gallery.
+Top tip: You can also refresh your own shoes using Resene testpots too.
+If you have a pair of old heels that you love the design of but the colour doesn't go with the rest of your wardrobe, consider giving them a colourful update with Resene testpots.
+For colourful heel ideas, visit the Resene Colour of Fashion Gallery.

 Visit www.habitatbyresene.com/tips for more great kids’ craft ideas.